Lokesh-Soft-Dev/DevOps-UI_Code-Task/README.md

 # DevOps

-This is My Own Project, I Created a Portfolio
+This is My Own code, I Created a portfolio